jdevfullstack-tutorials/single-display-arduino-project/README.md

-This is a simple project in Arduino that uses the breadboard, the microcontroller, a 7-segment display and basic programming.
+This is a simple project in Arduino that uses the breadboard, the microcontroller, a 7-Segment Display and basic programming.
 Take note, there are several ways to do this same project but we'll focus on one.